Targeted Therapies for Lung Cancer

 What is tumor testing?
 What exactly should I be asking my doctor about it?
 Learn more about how tumor testing works, who benefits from it and what you need to discuss with your doctor in our question and answer guide to lung cancer tumor testing.
 Read What You Need to Know About Tumor Testing questions and answers.

 Lung cancer therapies are always changing.
-Talk to your doctor about getting your tumor tested see if you are a candidate for targeted lung cancer therapies and about joining a clinical trial for targeted therapy.
+Talk to your doctor about getting your tumor tested to see if you are a candidate for targeted lung cancer therapies and about joining a clinical trial for targeted therapy.
+Download a list of suggested questions.

 What You Need to Know About Lung Cancer Tumor TestingDownload